- Gonorrhea (GC) is an STI that is spread through oral, anal, and vaginal sex.

 Am I at risk?

-Anyone having unprotected sex with someone infected with gonorrhea can get gonorrhea.
+Anyone having unprotected sexual contact with someone infected with gonorrhea can get gonorrhea.

 How is gonorrhea spread?

 Gonorrhea is spread through sex—oral, anal, and vaginal.
-Ejaculation is not needed for the disease to be passed on or caught.
-Women are much more likely to catch gonorrhea from men than men are from women but both can get it.
+Women are much more likely to catch gonorrhea from men than men are from women, but both can get it.
 Gonorrhea can also be passed to the eye by a hand or other body part carrying infected fluids.

 What are the symptoms of gonorrhea?

 You may not have any symptoms if you have gonorrhea.
-If you do have symptoms, they can take 1-30 days (average 4-8 days) for symptoms to develop.
-You can pass the germ on to others whether or not you have symptoms.
+Symptoms, typically develop within 2-10 days of getting infected however, they can take several months to show up.
+You can pass gonorrhea on to others whether or not you have symptoms.

 Symptoms of gonorrhea in girls include: